1. Start at the Xbox One main menu.

 If this does not solve your problem, try placing your Xbox One in the DMZ of the router or establishing a direct connection to your modem and retry.

--Your port forwarding / virtual servers configuration, which will allow us to view the ports and your network IP.
+-Your port forwarding / virtual server configuration, which will allow us to view the ports and your network IP.

 -Your device's network configuration, showing the Manual (Static) IP you are using.